shepmaster/rfcs/text/0000-gen-fn.md

 ## Python

-Python has `gen fn`: any function that uses `yield` internally.
+Python has equivalent functionality to `gen fn`: any function that uses `yield` internally.
-These work pretty much like the `gen` functions proposed in this PR.
 The main difference is that raising an exception automatically passes the exception outwards, instead of yielding an `Err()` element.

 ```python
 def odd_dup(values):